Unlocking broader impacts

 The goals of broader impacts include, but are not limited to, the following:

-• Strengthening public scientific literacy and fostering greater engagement with science and technology.
+• Public engagement: Increasing public scientific literacy and public engagement with STEM.

-• Building a diverse and globally competitive STEM workforce.
+• STEM workforce: Developing a globally competitive stem workforce.

-• Supporting the economic competitiveness of the United States.
+• Economic competitiveness: Increasing the economic competitiveness of the U.S.

-• Improving infrastructure that enables research and education.
+• Infrastructure: Enhancing infrastructure for research and education.

 Three tips for stronger broader impacts